 6. John Constantine

 Different from the others who are true superheroes, John is more of an anti-hero.
 That is, he is a con man obsessed with the occult who is able to perform the darkest of magic as a way of keeping the Earth safe.
-As far as costumes and masks go, unless you consider a suit, tie, and trench coat, he doesn’t wear one.
+As far as costumes and masks go, unless you consider a suit, tie,

 John is one of the greatest users of magic in comics.
 With it, he is able to perform necromancy, pyrokinesis, teleportation, telekinesis, and more.
 Above these, he is also able to resist mind control, telepathy, and those like it.
 John is also a master strategist and is able to talk his way out of most situations.